teresamcgarry/diabetes/README.md

 All datasets, analysis code, and visual assets are organized for clarity and portfolio readiness.

+# **Table of Contents** #

 ## **Key Business Question**

-Which health, behavioural and socioeconomic factors are the most influential predictors of diabetes risk in the US population:
+**Which health, behavioural and socioeconomic factors are the most influential predictors of diabetes risk in the US population?**

-- Clinical/Psychological
-- Demographic
+To address this question, predictors were organised into five conceptual domains.
+This structure supports both interpretation and story-telling when discussing model results.

+The five groups are:

+- Clinical / Physiological: indicators of underlying health status, diagnosed conditions.

+- Demographic:  – core population characteristics: age and sex.

-- Functional Health
+- Functional Health – measures of physical functioning, mobility, and limitations in daily activities.

-- Socioeconomic
-- Lifestyle
+- Socioeconomic – variables reflecting education, income, employment, and access to resources.

+- Lifestyle – behavioural factors including physical activity, diet, smoking, and alcohol use.

 ## **Research Background**